DrunkOnJava/steroid-guide-site/CONTRIBUTING.md

 - What you expected would happen
 - What actually happens
 - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)
+- Screenshots (the project automatically generates screenshots during builds, check the `/screenshots` directory for reference)

+## Visual Changes and Screenshots

+The project maintains a collection of full-page screenshots for every route in the `/screenshots` directory.
+These are automatically updated during the build process to help track visual changes:

+1. When making UI changes, run `npm run build` to update the screenshots
+2. Include relevant screenshot changes in your pull request
+3. Review the screenshot diffs to ensure your changes have the intended visual impact
+4. For visual bugs, reference the relevant screenshots from the `/screenshots` directory

+You can also manually capture screenshots using `npm run screenshots` (requires the development server to be running) if you need to document specific states or conditions.

 ## License